 Apart from that, we love Iceland’s camps because they have lots of room and many have facilities.
 Also, booking a space isn’t mandatory.
 You’ll even rest in some camps with grills and stores.

 Even if you read a certain forecast, remember that the weather in Iceland can change with little notice.
 Apart from being so unpredictable, it’s also rough with lots of storms and snow during the winter.
 The good news is that the warnings issued by the Meteorological Office in Iceland are trustworthy.
+Also, you can rely on a good car rental company like Reykjavik Cars to give you updated information on impending weather and how to drive your specific car model in it.
 The summer weather is much calmer but you still need to be prepared for the unexpected.

 There are many activities you can do while camping in Iceland.
 In fact, there are lots of places near a camp where you can go snowboarding.
 That’s if you’ve taken our advice about the proper gear and packed the best snowboard helmet you could find.
 Iceland is a country with a terrific landscape and diverse vistas.
 You can take day hikes around your camp, or plan an entire hiking trip from camp to camp.
 The breathtaking sceneries include canyons and geysers, volcanoes and glaciers, crystal clear lakes, fast rivers, and waterfalls.